wnam98/Machine-Learning-Regression-and-Gradient-Descent-Models/README.md

 ## Introduction

 Given an initial set of training data: {[1,0], 1}, {[2,1], 0}, {[3,2], 2} and {[2,6], 1} the code above utilizes both psuedo inverse and gradient descent to predict the y-output for testing data x = [1,1].
 The data plot shows that a basic linear regression model wouldn't adequetely fit the data, and thus a second order polynomial regression model was used instead.
 This model contains six basis equations and requires the calculation of six coefficients or "weights" to be crossed with the input phi matrix.
+Gradient descent iterations vs loss function graphs are also provided for both batch and stochastic optimization.

 ### Simple First Order Linear Regression